How Python's generator.send() Works

 The send/yield Handshake: A Visual

 The interaction between caller and generator through .send() is a back-and-forth handshake.
 Each party is suspended while the other runs.
-The diagram below traces the execution path through a simple two-cycle interaction.
+Step through the interaction below — each click advances one operation and shows exactly what value moves in which direction.

 Real Patterns: Accumulators, State Machines, Pipelines